centosci/ocp4-docs/sops/installation/install.md

 *   *NOTE* There is a gotcha here, fs mode is **octal** and should start with 0 eg 0644 (-rwxr--r--), however it will be **decimal** value 420 when queried later via kubernetes api.
 *   Create the ignition configurations:
+*   Rename `worker.ign` to `compute.ign`, as later steps in the process are configured to point at compute.ign.

 ```
 openshift-install create ignition-configs --dir=/home/dkirwan/ocp-ci-centos-org